flubstep/medicalsheet/README.md

 - Just put a short description of what you changed in the subject box.
 - Make sure "commit directly to the master branch" is selected.
 - Click "Commit Changes".
+- See your updates on www.radiologistic.com once they're committed.

 ## How to add a new image: